Rafael Devers Preview, Player Props: Red Sox vs. Astros

-Rafael Devers and his .447 on-base percentage over his past 10 games (107 points higher than his season-long percentage), will be in action for the Boston Red Sox against the Houston Astros and J.P.
-France on August 24 at 2:10 PM ET.
+On Monday, Rafael Devers (.451 on-base percentage in past 10 games, 106 points above season-long percentage) and the Boston Red Sox play the Houston Astros, whose starting pitcher will be Cristian Javier.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-5) against the Astros.

 Rafael Devers Game Info & Props vs. the Astros